 Depression is not just “feeling blue”.
 It is not a slight drop in mood or a feeling of sadness when a loved one goes away for a while.
 It is not the upset feeling you get when you don’t get hired after an interview.
-Understand that negative feelings regarding things or events in your mood is a normal part of life.
+Understand that negative feelings regarding things or events in your mood are a normal part of life.

 There are definitely ways to remedy these things or to modify your perception in order to bring yourself into a place of further positivity.

-Depression, on the other hand, can be overwhelming.
+Depression can be overwhelming.